athielenhaus/Housing-Price-Prediction/README.md

 ### Creation of a baseline model
 A baseline vanilla Linear Regression model was created with Scikit Learn.
-In addition, some data preparation and testing functions were created for facilitating testing, including for the purposes of cross validation and for testing on validation and test sets.
+In addition, some data preparation and testing functions were created to facilitate testing.
+These also included functions for cross validation on the training data and for testing on validation and test sets.
-The initial tests on the raw data (minus the 'id' and 'date' columns indicated an R2 of approx. 0.7 with an MAE of over $120,000
+The initial tests on the raw data (minus the 'id' and 'date' columns) indicated an R2 of approx. 0.7 with an MAE of over $120,000

 ### Feature Engineering and Selection
 The Feature Engineering and Selection steps included: